 In the case of the processing of personal data of persons applying for job vacancies, the purpose of data processing is for the employer to find an suitable employee for the position announced.
 Pursuant to Article 6(1) a) of the GDPR, the legal basis for processing is the consent granted by the data subject.
 The scope of the data processed varies depending on what data the data subject wishes to provide, but most frequently: name, name at birth, address, email address, telephone number, past workplace details, educational details, photograph.
 In line with Article 17(1) a) of the GDPR, the Company erases personal data when they are no longer necessary in relation to the purposes for which they were collected.
 The Company stores the personal data for a maximum of 1 year from consent granted, provided during this time the applicant is not hired as an employee or has not withdrawn consent in this period.
 In the case of applying to an unannounced position, the Company sends an email to the applicant or contacts them by other means, during which it provides information on the details of processing.
 If the data subject consents to processing, the Company stores the resume for a maximum of 1 year.

 The Company operates and maintains a website for the purpose of providing information to users.
 If the user requires additional information, they have to provide their name, email address or telephone number so that they can be contacted.
 Pursuant to Article 6(1) a) of the GDPR, the legal basis for processing is consent granted by the data subject.
 The Company processes such data for six months from the receipt of the letter requesting information.
 The Company calls the attention of Website users to the fact that the use of the various services available on the Website and subscribing to newsletters is subject to registration, the condition of which is accepting this Notice as well as granting explicit consent pertaining to the processing of personal data provided during registration.
 The consent granted for the processing of personal data provided during registration or subscribing to the newsletter may be withdrawn by the data subject at any time in writing, without limitation and justification, by sending such request to the Company’s above email address provided for the purpose of communication, or by clicking on the “Unsubscribe” button in the email received.
-The data of unsubscribers is deleted every six months.
+6 months after the cancellation of the subscription the data will be deleted.

 Website Heatmap & Behavior Analytics Software: Hotjar Limited